Burning the Man

 He remembered the five year long depression far too well, the feeling of pointlessness that made every day like the next one, the last hope to use his skills that turned into the sour realization that his skills weren’t needed, not by the people he targeted.

 Liviano was a freelance game designer, in name.
-He mostly worked moonshining assignments for game design students.
+He mostly worked moon-shining assignments for game design students.
 He tried to make it on his own after graduating and developed what he believed to be his spear head project; The Fallen.
-He made the game on his own, using minimalistic assets and focusing all the fun on the gameplay and pixel art cinematic transitions that conveyed the story without a myriad of text.
-But the self-publishing was a disaster and no big distributor wanted to include The Fallen on their catalogue.
-No game studio wanted to employ him, all they offered were six months internships with rare hopes of integration.
-So he spiraled down and kept his basic needs in check working as clerk assistant at a convenience shop near the tiny room he rented.
+He made the game on his own, using minimalist assets and focusing all the fun on the game-play and pixel art cinematic transitions.
+But the self-publishing was a disaster.
+No big distributor wanted to include The Fallen on their catalogue.
+He sold five copies by spamming the hell out of his friends and relatives to the point of alienation.
+He swallowed his pride trying to let his project aside and work for a company, but no game studio wanted to employ him.
+After some falling out with his folks on the matter of his unemployment, He got kicked out and spiraled down, keeping his basic needs in check working as a clerk in a convenience store near the tiny room he ended up renting.

 It all came to an end with a call from Erica Silverstone, a mysterious acquaintance who popped in his virtual life from time to time.
 While on the phone, she told him about the Arcadia Corporation and a new project of theirs he might be interested in.

 “Believe me, you gotta try out for the program.
-You might have what it takes to be chosen.”
+You might have what it takes.”
 She said.

 Two weeks after the phone call, Liviano finally amassed enough courage to visit the testing facility.
 It was set in one of the tallest buildings of Diamond City, The Cornucopia all the way on the 125th floor.
 He was alone on the escalator ride and fully enjoyed the view of the city spreading far in the Nevada desert, a spot of green and steel in the middle of the harsh sands and dirt plains.
 Once at the testing facility, he was immediately addressed by a blonde woman that was probably the same age he was.